illinois-impact/2016fa_ece408_project/README.md

 Make sure you have a working CUDA implementation before applying any optimizations.

+## Optimization Oportunities

+The serial version of the code is amiacable to many optimization oportunities, the following is an incomplete set of them:

+- Optimize the CUDA memory copies to decrease the overhead of memory transfers
+- Overlapping the memory transfer and the compute and/or independent computations using CUDA streams
+- Performing layout transformations to get coallessed accesses or to make better use of the cache
+- Using low precision to perform the computation (for example using `float16` or binary values)
+- Based on the size of the convolution, utilitize better algorithms to perform the computation (for example using the [Winograd Kernel][https://www.nervanasys.com/winograd-2/])

 ## Utility Functions

 We provide a some helper utility functions in the [`utils.hpp`][utilshpp] file.